 You don’t have to follow this order, you can make up any design you want.
 Or if you don’t want to take the time to arrange the vegetables you could just toss them all in a big casserole dish and call it a day.
 It’ll still be delicious!
 Sometimes it’s just nice to make a pretty presentation, you know?

 This dish is similar to ratatouille except for the sauce.

 A traditional ratatouille also has eggplant, bell peppers, and a tomato-based sauce.
 Instead of using tomato sauce to flavor the vegetables, I thought a basil pesto sauce would be much more flavorful!
-I love pesto sauce, I put it on everything: pesto noodles, pesto quinoa stuffed tomatoes, and even pea pesto lentils!
+I love pesto sauce, I put it on everything: pesto pasta casserole, pesto quinoa stuffed tomatoes, and even pea pesto lentils!

-I just love how this pesto sauce seeps into every open nook and cranny while the vegetables are roasting.
+I just love how this pesto sauce seeps into every nook and cranny while the vegetables are roasting.
 It’s seriously tasty!

 What Should You Serve This With Zucchini Bake?

 This zucchini tomato pesto bake side dish can go with anything!
 I served it with roasted cauliflower steaks last week but I might even eat it as a main dish.

 The vegetables are perfectly roasted, caramelized, and covered in the most flavorful pesto sauce that everyone will love!

 More Zucchini and Tomato Recipes You Might Enjoy

 If you’ve tried this zucchini tomato bake or any other recipe on the blog, please remember to rate the recipe and let me know what you thought of it in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see more delicious vegan recipes!